 We shall model a database system and its query language together with one specific database as a system of sets (representing data and object types) and functions (representing attributes and relationships) between these sets, that is, an algebra.
-This view is almost identical to that of the functional data model as described by [64].1 We will use the facilities of multi-level order-sorted algebra to describe our data model and also specific schemas.
+This view is almost identical to that of the functional data model as described by [46].1 We will use the facilities of multi-level order-sorted algebra to describe our data model and also specific schemas.
 In this section we briefly review the relevant notions and motivate the use of this formal system.

 The classical relational algebra is a universal or one-sorted algebra: it has a single domain whose elements are relations and a collection of functions (such as join) on this domain.
-It has been recognized that it is advantageous for the definition of database query languages to move to a many-sorted algebra; for example, it is then possible to integrate arithmetic, aggregate functions and generally ADT functions into such an algebra [35, 30].
+It has been recognized that it is advantageous for the definition of database query languages to move to a many-sorted algebra; for example, it is then possible to integrate arithmetic, aggregate functions and generally ADT functions into such an algebra [27, 22].
 Furthermore, it would be nice to add the concepts of subtype and inheritance.
 From the algebra point of view, this means to define a (partial) subset order on algebra sets, which implies that functions defined on one set can be applied to elements of a subset.
-This is achieved by order-sorted algebra [27, 25].
+This is achieved by order-sorted algebra [20].
 Complex object types are built from simpler ones by means of type constructors.
 The functions associated with generic type constructors are applicable to a large class of types, and their signatures typically contain type expressions in which constructors are applied to variables ranging over a set of type names.
 Such functions are said to be polymorphic.
-Since it is not possible, in general, to model parametric polymorphism by only one level of algebra2 [42] we can use a signature on a second level describing types and type constructors.
+Since it is not possible, in general, to model parametric polymorphism by only one level of algebra [30] we can use a signature on a second level describing types and type constructors.
 The values of an algebra for such a signature are then considered as sort names on the first level.
-This idea, generalized to an arbitrary number of levels, is formalized by multi-level algebra [23].
-A two-level algebra is used in [34] to describe a setting in which extensible database systems can be defined.
+This idea, generalized to an arbitrary number of levels, is formalized by multi-level algebra [16].
+A two-level algebra is used in [26] to describe a setting in which extensible database systems can be defined.

-2.1 Modeling Subtypes and Inheritance with Order-Sorted Algebra
+2.1 Modeling Subtypes and Inheritance with Order-Sorted Algebra way to strings of equal length over S. The empty string is denoted by ε .

 Let (S, Σ) be a partially ordered set.
-We assume that the order relation \leq is extended in the canonical way to strings of equal length over S. The empty string is denoted by ε .
+We assume that the order relation \leq is extended in the canonical